HPCBio/Intro-to-ChIPseq/lessons/QC_quality_metrics_RStudio.md

 > **NOTE:** This next section assumes you have the `ChIPQC` package
 > (vChIPQC_1.10.3 or higher) installed for R 3.3.3.
 The desktops in the
-> classroom have the latest version of ChIPQC installed, for R 3.5.1.
-If you
+> classroom have the latest version of ChIPQC installed, for R 3.5.1, and we are
+> using the latest version of ChIPQC.  **For legacy versions of R use [these
+> instructions](http://bioconductor.org/install/#Legacy).**  Otherwise, if you are
-> haven't done this please run the following lines of code before proceeding.
+> using the latest version of R you can run the following lines of code before
+> proceeding.

 ```
 # Note this is for BioC 3.8